Part 2: Calibration & Imaging of J1849+3024

 coloraxis='spw')

-• gaintable and gaintable - remember that any calibration is done on the data column so we need to apply the other calibration tables on the fly!
+• gaintable and gaintable - remember that any calibration is done on the data column so we need to apply the other calibration tables on the fly.

 • If you are happy then put the parameters into both tasks and run step 8.

 5C.
-Apply amp solutions
+Apply amplitude solutions

 ← back to top

-• Look at step 9
+• Look at step 9.

 ### 9) Apply all calibration to the phase calibrator